 There are things other than cancer or cancer treatment that can make you feel sick.
 This can happen due to a number of different reasons.

 Both pleasant and unpleasant smells can trigger sickness.
 You might find that it helps to remove strong smelling flowers from around you.
 Or, you could ask friends and relatives not to wear perfume.

 Try eating cold foods if the smell of food makes you feel sick.
 Or get someone else to cook for you if you can.

 The taste of some foods and drinks may make you feel or be sick.
 Strong tastes may be troublesome.
-You may find it helps to stick to bland foods.
+You might find it helps to stick to bland foods.
 Your taste could be affected if sickness is related to your treatment.
 This usually gets better after treatment has finished.

 Some people avoid their favourite foods and drinks during treatment periods in case they are put off them for good.
 Other people find that they start to like foods they have always disliked.